rubymonolith/website/app/content/pages/index.html.md

 That's it!

-## How is it different than other SaaS tool-kits?

-There's a ton of great SaaS tool-kits out there like [Jumpstart](https://jumpstartrails.com) and [Bullet Train](https://bullettrain.co), both definitely worth checking out.
-Most SaaS frameworks focus on giving you a bunch of features all at once, which can make it harder to think clearly about what you want to build.

-Monolith takes a different approach and gives you what you need when you need it.
-It guides you along the way in both technical, marketing, and promotional matters.

-## What is it technically speaking?
+## Why monolith?

 Monolith is a curated collection of libraries and methods that optimize for low operational complexity.
 What does that mean exactly?

-1. **Minimize generated code** - Generated code is easy at first, but it can become hard to change as future requirements change.
+1. **Component-driven scaffolding** - Rails code generation is easy at first, but it can become hard to change as future requirements change.
+Monolith takes a "components first" approach to building UIs with object-oriented Phlex components.
+Instead of worrying about markup, templates, & partials, you can build powerful UI abstractions with components that will compound your efforts over time.

 2. **Low customer service requirements** - The people behind Monolith have experience opearting SaaS applications and know the areas that waste a lot of customer service time and energy like password resets, adding people to accounts, etc.

+3. **Best practices from the start** - Libraries like Devise make authentication seem as simple as entering a username and password, but as your application grows in complexity and requires sign-on from Google, Apple, or enterprises, you'll quickly find your default Devise setup needs to be rearchitected.

 ## Source code